 This policy is reviewed each year to ensure that its provisions continue to meet our legal obligations and reflect best practice.

 When recruiting from overseas, or if an applicant has been living abroad for a period of six months or more, whether continuously or in total, an overseas police check or a certificate of good character may be required by the client.
 For further information and advice please refer to the NHS Employers Criminal record and barring checks https://www.nhsemployers.org/your-workforce/recruit/employment-checks/criminal-record-check or http://www.sia.homeoffice.gov.uk/Pages/home.aspx.

 Candidates must apply for and receive the overseas police checks themselves.
 More information is in the following link: https://www.gov.uk/government/publications/criminal-records-checks-for-overseas-applicants.

 This link provides specific details by country and provides information on how to apply for a criminal record check.

 If the candidate does not have an overseas police check certificate, they should contact their relevant embassy to obtain one.
 Our Hunter Healthcare Compliance Manager will also search the relevant national police website, if possible, as some countries facilitate an online application for overseas police checks.

 If the candidate provides a non-UK Police Check, it must be dated no more than three months prior to their leaving their home country.
 If the document is not in English, it must be accompanied by a certified translation into English.
-These checks should be carried out in addition to DBS checks; the former to obtain clearance for the period before the individual came to the UK and the latter to cover the period since they arrived in the UK.
+These checks should be carried out in addition to DBS checks; the former to obtain clearance for the period before the individual came to UK and the latter to cover the period since they arrived in UK.